AhmedBegggaUA/TAB2024/_sources/practice_1_2.md

 In the end, you should have 15 images (3 per category), each with k-NN graphs overlayed for different k values.

+### Summary

+In this session, you learned about graph construction methods for matching keypoints in images.
+You implemented Delaunay triangulation and k-NN graph construction algorithms and visualized the graphs overlayed on images from the Willow-Object-Class Dataset.
+These graph representations will be used in the next session to perform graph matching and alignment tasks.